tidalcycles/tidal-midi/README.md

-# Deprecated
+# Not Maintained

-This package is not currently maintained.
+This package is not actively maintained.
+Please visit [https://tidalcycles.org/index.php/Community](https://tidalcycles.org/index.php/Community) if you are interested in becoming a maintainer.

-Instead, we recommend using SuperDirt MIDI.
+In the meantime, we recommend using SuperDirt MIDI.
 Please refer to [this SuperDirt MIDI guide](https://tidalcycles.org/index.php/MIDI) to start using it.

 # tidal-midi